-Do you think you might be abusing your spouse, partner, boyfriend, or girlfriend?
+Do you think you might be abusing your partner?
 If so, stop the violence and think hard about getting some help.
 If you’re not sure, these questions might help you determine whether or not what you’re doing is abusive.

 - Constantly check up on your partner?
 Do you call them at work off and on all day?
 Check the mileage on their car?
 Monitor received and dialed calls on their cell phone?
 Ask them where they’ve been or where they’re going?